OpenFn/docs/docs/documentation.md

 2. Specify the **ID range** for messages that you want to re-run (e.g., messages with IDs 4622741 through 4622749 → 9 messages to reprocess).
    ![Bulk reprocess screen](./images/bulk_reprocess.png)

-**Note when bulk reprocessing messages:**
+#### Note when bulk reprocessing messages:

-- This will trigger any jobs that would have run when the given messages first arrived in your OpenFn inbox.
-In other words, any jobs that are have the autoprocess setting “on” will automatically be run if triggered by one of the reprocessed messages.
+- This simulates the chain of events that starts when messages first arrive in your inbox.
+In other words, reprocessed messages will be handled by message filter triggers for any jobs that have the `autoprocess` setting “on”.
+If you've got messages that match certain triggers, but the associated jobs are switched "off" they will not be run when those messages are reprocessed.

 - Remember that OpenFn plans are run-based, and you can monitor usage in **Project Settings** to ensure that you don’t hit any run limits when bulk reprocessing!
   ![Usage stats chart](./images/usage.png)